 The Senior Farmers’ Market Nutrition Program (SFMNP)

 SFMNP – This program runs from May to October to help low-income seniors purchase fresh fruits and vegetables at roadside and farmer’s markets.
 Seniors or given $25 broken down into 5 $5 checks to shop for produce.
-The program serves 25,000 seniors in the South Carolina.
+The program serves 25,000 seniors in South Carolina.

 If you live in South Carolina and already receive government assistance, please ask your Department of Social Service or Agencies on Aging for checks to buy produce.
 The program is currently available in 37counties and funding is limited so inquire in March.